Weevarv2.0

 There's a "documentation" arrow in the Overview tray that opens this website in a new tab.

-Selection tray#
+Edit tray#

 Prompt tray#